 The Mortgage Verification Scheme is now in force.
 This means that meaning that mortgage lenders can pass on details of applicants to HMRC for checking.
 If mortgage application income doesn’t match tax return income then a lengthy enquiry can ensue.
-The Council of Mortgage Lenders is working in conjunction with the Building Societies Association and HMRC and has said the scheme “will help HMRC to risk assess whether the information it has been given on applicants’ tax affairs is correct”.
+The Council of Mortgage Lenders is working in conjunction with the Building Societies Association and HMRC.
+They said the scheme: “will help HMRC to risk assess whether the information it has been given on applicants’ tax affairs is correct”.

 The Mortgage Verification Scheme, which at the moment is voluntary, is supposed to be used only in cases where lenders “reasonably suspect” that mortgage fraud is taking place.
 With a cost of just £14 plus VAT to refer the applicants to HMRC, it seems to be a good deal.
 Especially if it stops money being lent to homeowners fraudulently.

 Kevin Kinsella Jnr of KinsellaTax says:

 “It’s about time something like this happened.
 So many people borrowed money to buy houses when they couldn’t really afford to repay the mortgages.
 If only they knew the whole lot was going to collapse like a pack of cards in no time.
 We’ve seen the result of the banks lending money to people who simply turned up with a letter from ABC Limited saying they earned x number of pounds.
 When in fact they didn’t earn anything of the sort and they were granted mortgages.
 At the end of the day, most of those mortgages/properties were repossessed.
 So yes I think it’s about time something like this happened.
 Wholesale fraud was committed in connection with the property purchase business.”

 Colin Barclay, Assistant Director of HMRC’s Risk and Intelligence Service, said:

 “HMRC is determined to tackle fraud wherever we can.
 The Mortgage Verification Scheme is an unprecedented opportunity for HMRC and lenders to work together to combat tax fraud in the mortgage industry.”

-However, if your application is deemed to be suspect you will be forced to wait whilst the mortgage company carries out additional checks and then you will have to wait for HMRC to carry out their own tests.
+If your application is deemed to be suspect you will be forced to wait whilst the mortgage company carries out additional checks.
+Then you have to wait for HMRC to carry out their own tests.
 HMRC said they have set up a dedicated unit to deal with the Mortgage Verification Scheme checks.
 However, they are hardly known for their brilliant organisational skills and efficiency!
 So could these checks prevent you from buying a home?
 While your mortgage lender waits for HMRC to confirm details?

 The stress and worry that an HMRC enquiry brings to your door is astronomical and can have extreme effects on your everyday life and personal and family relationships.